matiaspl/intercom-manager/README.md

 `cp .env.local.sample .env.local` to set up the local environment (do not skip!)

-To use a local [Open Intercom Server](https://github.com/Eyevinn/intercom-manager/), set the environment variable `VITE_BACKEND_URL=http://0.0.0.0:8000/`
+To use a local [Open Intercom Server](https://github.com/Eyevinn/intercom-manager/), you can either:

+- Set the environment variable `VITE_BACKEND_URL=http://0.0.0.0:8000/` before build/dev, or
+- Configure the backend URL at runtime inside the app under User Settings (stored locally and used for all API calls).

 Decide whether or not debug mode should be on or not `VITE_DEBUG_MODE=true`